 Vet bonding scheme

-The rural veterinarians voluntary bonding scheme supports graduate vets working in rural practices that focus on production animals.
-Applications open in February each year.
-Learn more about the scheme, eligibility criteria and how to apply.
+The Voluntary Bonding Scheme (VBS) for Veterinarians supports graduate vets working in rural practices that focus on production animals.
+Learn more about the scheme, eligibility criteria, and how to apply.

 About the scheme

-To help ease the shortage of rural veterinarians working with production animals, MPI set up the Voluntary Bonding Scheme for veterinarians.
+To help ease the shortage of rural veterinarians working with production animals, the Ministry for Primary Industries (MPI) set up the Voluntary Bonding Scheme (VBS) for Veterinarians.
 The scheme aims to attract and retain graduate vets into rural practice.
 It provides a payment to recently graduated vets who work in an eligible practice with a primary focus in production animals.

-People taking part in the scheme are entitled to $55,000 ($11,000 each year) over the 5 years of the scheme.
+People taking part in the scheme are eligible for $55,000 ($11,000 each year) over the 5 years of the scheme.
 MPI will pay the first instalment in your third year in the scheme, with the second and third instalments made after the fourth and fifth years respectively.
+MPI will contact participants near their anniversary date and send them an Eligibility for Payment form to complete.

 Tax and student loan deductions